surge-synthesizer/shortcircuit-xt/src-next/Sprints.md

 - Final Threading Sprint
   - Throw guards in the right spots
   - non-fiction novel
+- Zone Variants and the zone-sample-wrapper data object
 - Voice Design for real and zone level modulators
     - Lifecycle with GATED FINISHED CLEANUP etc
     - AEG/FEG